TUDelft-MUDE/2024-files/content/GA_2_8/Report_solution.md

 _Your answer here._

-**Question 4: come up with a ticket combination that seems to maximize your chances of winning.
+**Question 4: come up with a ticket combination that seems to maximize your chances of winning, without taking on an undesirable level of (financial) risk.
 Explain your thought process for selecting the chosen ticket combination.
 You are free to use the original distribution or an altered one (as long as you justify it).**

 _Your answer here._